Contents of Article

 Duration of the ground contact time

-During walking, running, and jumping our feet continuously strike the ground and then leave it again in a reciprocal fashion – meaning when one foot leaves the ground, the other is quick to contact it.
+During walking, running and jumping our feet continuously strike the ground and then leave it again in a reciprocal fashion – meaning when one foot leaves the ground, the other is quick to contact it.
 The time period in which the foot is in contact with the ground is known as the ‘ground contact time’ (GCT).
-During sprinting, for example, the foot GCT can be anywhere between 80-90 milliseconds (3).
+During sprinting, for example, the foot GCT can be anywhere between 80-90 ms (3).

-Plyometric movements which are synonymous with the SSC, are classified as either a ‘slow’ or ‘fast’ plyometric activities (2).
+Plyometric movements which are synonymous with the SSC, are classified as either ‘slow’ or ‘fast’ plyometric activities (2).

 Table 1 provides some clear examples of the GCTs during common movements and their plyometric classifications.